spud/manifesto_docs/user_guide/development/important_concepts.rst

 Manifesto buffers its javascript output before rendering it to the screen, and this allows it to load and order elements like javascript at any point during the execution of the request.
 If you use::

-$G->add_script('my-custom-javascript',G_URL.'site/themes/my-theme/custom.js');
+$G->add_script('my-custom-javascript', G_URL.'site/themes/my-theme/custom.js');

-from anywhere in your script prior to loading the page layout template, your script will be output when the PageController::output_scripts() call is made in the template.
+from anywhere in your script prior to loading the page layout template, your script will be output when the ``PageController::output_scripts()`` call is made in the template.